monopolyboymeaze/socl/README.md

 [cern-ohl]: https://gitlab.com/ohwr/project/cernohl/-/wikis/home
 [cc]: https://creativecommons.org/

+If you reeeeeeally, reaaaaaaaaaally can't stand the idea that someone could make money from your project, you could consider a *source available* license, which is more or less what OCL is trying to be.

-If you don't like open source, what the hell are you doing here?
+However, if you don't like open source, what the hell are you doing here?
 Just do the normal shit!
 Get out!

 ## Copyright